In this article:

 Though Roy is not a real person, you may want to learn and remember how he was given his name.
 Roy G. Biv is an acronym for Red Orange Yellow Green Blue Indigo Violet - the colors of the rainbow.
 It's not just the colors we underwater photographers want to remember, it is the order in which they make up Mr. Biv's name.
+It is also the order that they fade as we look through water.
 At the beginning of that list is red, and red is affected more than any other color through water.
 Next is orange; orange is not affected as much as red, but it is affected more than all of the other colors.
 Next is yellow and so on.

 We will explain the relative effects of color change of light travelling through water based upon an article published by Texas A&M's Department of Oceanography.

-From this article we learn that after travelling through 1 meter (3 feet) of "coastal ocean water," blue light will have 90% of its intensity, but red light will have only 60% of its intensity.
+It is fairly well documented that after travelling through 1 meter (3 feet) of "coastal ocean water," blue light will still have 90% of its intensity, but red light will have only 60% of its intensity.
 The blue light, relative to red light, is approximately 1+1/2 times 'too strong.'
 You should be easily able to adjust for that differene in the camera with 'white balance' adjustment.

 Studying the charts further, let's look at the relative strengths of light after travelling 10 meter (33 feet) through the same pure ocean water.
 Blue light will have 35% of its intensity remaining, but red light will only have 0.6% of its intensity remaining.
 After travelling 10 meter through 'coastal ocean water' the blue light will now be relatively 58 times more intense than red light!

 But, I Just Poured a Glass of Water and it is Perfectly Clear; It's Not Blue!